Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Unlike human ACL injuries which are typically caused by a single traumatic event, canine CCL rupture is usually a degenerative process.
 The ligament weakens over time before eventually tearing — which is why many dogs go on to rupture the other knee within 12–18 months of the first injury.

-There are several surgical options, but TPLO (Tibial Plateau Levelling Osteotomy) is now the gold standard for most dogs.
+TPLO (Tibial Plateau Levelling Osteotomy) is now the gold standard for most dogs.
 It changes the geometry of the stifle joint so that the CCL is no longer needed for stability — allowing for excellent long-term outcomes when combined with structured rehabilitation.

 • 1